Skip to main content

 Helpers

-Color("#hex") parses a string into a vec3f for use inside a fn:
+Color("#hex") parses a color at compile time into a vec4f for use inside a GPU callback:

 const palette = [Color("#3FCEBC"), Color("#DE589F"), Color("#FAEC54")];

-Both are exported from redraw.
-They generate WGSL inline; no runtime overhead beyond the actual color math.
+There are also scalar and vector interpolators over explicit stops: interpolate(t, stops, values), interpolate2, interpolate3, interpolate4.
+All are exported from redraw and generate WGSL inline; no runtime overhead beyond the actual color math.

 Recipes